Brandon-Rozek/website/content/blog/male-vs-female-life-expectancy.md

 Performing a t-test comes with several assumptions we need to check before confidently reporting our results.

-<u>Independence Condition:</u> One county&#8217;s life span does not affect the lifespan of another.
+**Independence Condition:** One county's life span does not affect the lifespan of another.

-<u>Independent groups assumption:</u> The lifespan of a male does not directly impact a lifespan of a female.
+**Independent groups assumption:** The lifespan of a male does not directly impact a lifespan of a female.

-<u>Nearly Normal Condition:</u> We need to check the histograms to see if they&#8217;re unimodal and symmetric and check to see if any outliers exist
+**Nearly Normal Condition:** We need to check the histograms to see if they're unimodal and symmetric and check to see if any outliers exist

 The male life expectancy distribution appears to be unimodal and symmetric.